Chipz0r/cheerlights/README.md

-Welcome to my Cheerlights project

-Any suggestions please feel free to contact
+Code to run on raspberry pi to communicate with the arduino via usb